Student Rights and Responsibilities

 2. committing actions which cause physical, mental, or emotional harm; bully; intimidate: harass: threaten: coerce; or otherwise endanger the health or safety of oneself or others.

-3. using the internet, social media, email, text message, etc. interactive, and/or digital technologies to harass, bully, retaliate, and/or stalk another person that has the effect of intimidating another person.
+3. using the internet, social media, email, text message, etc. interactive, and/or digital technologies to harass, bully, retaliate, and/or stalk another person, including, but not limited to, individual students, faculty and staff members, student organizations, student athletes or athletic teams, that has the effect of intimidating another person.

 4. driving while under the influence of alcohol, cannabis, or other controlled substances.